How to Cite a Song in 3 Formats: APA, MLA, and Chicago!

 Chicago Style:

-Chicago style allows for two citation methods: author-date and notes and bibliography.
-Both require full details, including the artist's name, song title, album, release year, and format (CD, streaming, etc.).
+Chicago style has two systems: author-date and notes and bibliography.
+Both should identify the artist or composer, song title, album or recording title, label, year, and access format when relevant.

 1. In-Text Citation (Author-Date Style):